digitalbazaar/forge/README.md

 - Certain features in this library are less susceptible to attacks depending on usage.
 This primarily includes features that deal with data format manipulation or those that are not involved in communication.
+- Do not pass unsafe inputs to `util.setPath`.
+Doing so could expose a prototype pollution security issue.

 Library Background
 ------------------